 And it can be done, he adds.

 The first step: Tell your doctor why you want to stop.
-Then he’ll ask you some questions.
+Then they’ll ask you some questions.

 The doctor’s looking for specific answers, says endocrinologist Gregg Faiman, MD, of University Hospitals Case Medical Center in Cleveland.
-He wants to know:
+They want to know:

 - Is it too hard for you to keep up with taking your medicine?